ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Creating Swift actions
 {: #creating-swift-actions}

-The Swift 3.1.1 and 4.1 runtimes are currently deprecated and they will not be available beyond February 28th 2019.
+The Swift 3.1.1 and 4.1 runtimes are deprecated and they will not be available beyond 28 February 2019.
-Start any new actions or migrate any existing actions to Swift 4.2 runtime using the kind `swift:4.2` and new compile process.
+Start new actions with or migrate existing actions to the Swift 4.2 runtime by using the `swift:4.2` kind and its compile process.
 {: tip}

 The following sections guide you through creating and invoking a single Swift action and packaging an action in a zip file.